January 24, 2023 by Karl Tessendorf

 How to use fermented drinks in cocktails

 Using fermented drinks in your cocktails is as easy as mixing them in.
-Kombucha is a great place to start because there is just about every flavour on the market.
-It’s packed with fermented funk and acidity, which you’ll need to balance with sweetness.
-Ginger beer, cider, tepache, beer, and even wine can all be used to create fermented cocktails.
+Ginger beer, apple cider, and wine can all be used to create fermented cocktails.
 So, get crazy, go wild, and explore the fermented side of cocktails.